Walkaisa/css-unit-guide/README.md

 ## 💡 Usage

-Simply open a CSS, SCSS, or LESS file and start typing values using "rem", "em", or "%".
+Simply open a CSS, SCSS, or LESS file and start typing values using "rem".
 The extension will automatically display the corresponding pixel values next to them.

 ## 👨‍💻 Contributing